HL7/davinci-epdx/input/pagecontent/Introduction.md

 The same FHIR profiles used to support communication between the health plan and providers will also be used to provide the payload of member health information that will be exchanged between health plans when authorized by a health plan member.

-The Patient-everything operation is also included as part of this implementation.
+The [Patient-everything-pdex](OperationDefinition-Patient-everything-pdex.html) operation is also included as part of this implementation.
 This is included to provide Health Plans with the ability to pull or push member-authorized health history via a FHIR bundle that can be exchanged over existing, or future, secure transports between trusted parties.

 While the authorization and communication mechanisms may differ between the provider-to-payer exchange and the member-authorized  Payer-to-Payer exchange or member-authorized Payer to Third-Party Application exchange the API may be the same.